openmucextensions/bacnet/README.md

 The driver is based on (uses internally) the bacnet4J library version 1.3, which is hosted at http://sourceforge.net/projects/bacnet4j/.
 The [wiki of this project](https://github.com/openmucextensions/bacnet/wiki) contains some examples for using the bacnet4J library.

 ## Features
-* Automated selection of IP network port
 * Read present value from basic BACnet object types like analog, binary or multistate values
 * Write values to commandable objects with definable priority
 * Scan for remote devices in a BACnet network (WhoIs)
 * Scan for data points (channels) on a specified remote device
 * Add a listener for change-of-value (COV)
 * BACnet server to serve BACnet objects (analog and binary values)
+* Optional [time synchronization](https://github.com/openmucextensions/bacnet/wiki/Connect-to-a-device#settings) of other BACnet devices with local system time

 ## BACnet Interoperability Building Blocks (BIBBs)